Hindu symbols overview

 Garuda is a legendary bird in Hindu mythology and a carrier of Lord Vishnu.

 24. The Bael or Bilva Tree

-This tree’s fruits, flowers, and leaves are all significant during Shiva’s liberation at the summit.
-The Bilva tree is worshipped by Hindus and it’s for this reason that you will often find it planted around homes and temples.
+This tree’s fruits, flowers, and leaves are significant during Shiva’s liberation at the summit.
+Hindus worship the Bilva tree, and it’s for this reason that you will often find it planted around homes and temples.

 25. Cow or "Go"

 Hindus consider the cow to be an ever-giving nourisher.
 The cow is a symbol of the earth, which keeps on providing without making demands.
 The cow is a sacred animal, and Hindus have a special affection for this gentle creature.

 The six-pointed star is also referred to as the Shaktona.
 It is made up of two interlocking triangles.
 The upper one symbolizes Shiva or the male energy while the lower one symbolizes Shakti or the female power.

 The upper and lower triangles also represent fire and water, respectively.
 The union of these two triangles gives birth to Sanatkumara, whose sacred number is six.

 The bell is used in the puja ritual, which engages all senses, including hearing.
 The ghanta’s ringing summons the gods and stimulates the inner ear to remind us that, like sound, we may perceive the world but not possess it.

 28. The Temple Gateways